Yufka

 Eggplant wrap; grilled or fried eggplant.

-The all-starch Turkish dürüm: hot french fries rolled into warmed yufka on their own, no meat, dressed with ketchup, pul biber, and pickles.
-The cheapest order on the dürüm board.
+Hot french fries rolled into warmed yufka on their own, no meat, dressed with ketchup, mayonnaise, pul biber, and pickles.
+Turkey's all-starch dürüm, ordered as sadece patates.

 Lavaş is the thin, near-translucent wheat sheet baked against a clay oven wall in seconds, the soft wrapper at the center of the Turkish dürüm, and named on the UNESCO heritage lists.